IowaDave/Custom-Blocks-Top-Ten-Tricks/README.md

 ### The Ten Tricks

 Here they are, plain, simple, and for the moment, unexplained.

 Illustrated examples with some explanation are available in the articles that follow in this series.
+For example, this one details the entire procedure: [Adding Custom Constant Blocks to Your Project](https://iowadave.github.io/pxt-constants/).

 #### Accessing the custom.ts file